Mejia, Bankura: Industries

 Sova Ispat Limited, at Mejia, produces sponge iron, rolled products, ferro alloys and pig iron and has a captive power plant.
 It employs 5,000 people.
 Ma Amba Sponge Iron Pvt.
 Ltd. employs 250 people.

 Transport

 National Highway 14, (old numbering NH 60), running from Morgram to Kharagpur, passes through Mejia.
+Raniganj railway station is located nearby.

 Education

 The Government General Degree College, now renamed Kabi Jagadram Government General Degree College, at Gopalpur village, PO Mejia, was established in 2015.
 It is offering honours courses in Bengali, English, economics, history, philosophy, geology, physics, mathematics and accountancy.

-Mejhia High School is a Bengali-medium coeducational school established in 1930.
+Mejia High School is a Bengali-medium coeducational school established in 1930.
 It has facilities for teaching from class V to class XII.
 The school has 10 computers, 2,500 books in the library and a playground.

-Mejhia Girls High School is a Bengali-medium girls only school established in 1968.
+Mejia Girls High School is a Bengali-medium girls only school established in 1968.
 It has facilities for teaching from class V to class XII.
 The school has 10 computers, 1,000 books in the library and a playground.